 Why is site speed important?

-Google have made it their aim to help the Internet speed up, and they are doing this in several ways.
+Google has made it their aim to help the Internet speed up, and they are doing this in several ways.
 Larry Page the co-founder of Google stated that he wished that the Internet was able to be as fast as it takes a reader to turn the pages of a magazine.
 This vision would mean no load up waiting times, instant streaming videos and a more functional Internet for everyone.

-The search engine giant is trying to help by giving assistance to software developers to help them write scripts which will work faster, by helping ISP get to grips with the issues which are putting limitations on their network and by improving Google Analytics.
+The search engine giant is trying to help by giving assistance to software developers to help them write scripts that will work faster, by helping ISP get to grips with the issues which are putting limitations on their network and by improving Google Analytics.

-How to Use Google Analytics to check if Your Site is Up to Speed
+How to use Google Analytics to check if your site is up to speed

 It’s all very well talking about the speeds, but not very useful unless they help to provide a way in which you can easily assess how fast your website and individual web pages load.
-This is the reason why Google Analytics have introduced the Site Speed Report in Google Analytics platform.
+This is the reason why Google Analytics has introduced the Site Speed Report in the Google Analytics platform.

-In this section you will be able to view the speeds that your pages load, counting from the moment the user clicks onto your site and the time it takes for the entire page to load fully.
+In this section, you will be able to view the speeds that your pages load, counting from the moment the user clicks onto your site and the time it takes for the entire page to load fully.

-What can you do with the Information?
+What can you do with the information?

 The Site Speed Report will allow you to see the speed times of your pages and check to see how the speed changes when the users are using different browsers.
 You will also be able to view the speed times in different geographical regions to see if various regions react slower compared to others.

-Once you have all of the data you can then begin to break down your website to see what page are working, and which are not.
+Once you have all of the data you can then begin to break down your website to see what page is working, and which are not.
 You will be able to make sure that the landing page is performing well, and if there are problems you will need to try to find solutions by talking to your webmaster about possible solutions.
 This may well be something as simple as using fewer images or may require some careful scripting to enhance the speed.

 With Google Analytics Site Speed Report you will be able to increase your websites conversion rates and deliver a more pleasurable experience for your users which will always be beneficial.
-And Google are hoping that this will just be the start in helping the Internet as a whole get up to speed.
+And Google is hoping that this will just be the start in helping the Internet as a whole get up to speed.